SAP-archive/teched2020-IIS360/exercises/ex5/README.md

 ## Exercise 5.1.2 Add a custom section via Page Map

 (3) The sample scenario provides a prepared XML fragment in the folder **app/incidents/webapp/ext/fragment**,\
-along with a javaScript file where you can implement event handler functions.
+along with a javaScript file where custom event handler code can be implemented.

 In the SAP Business Application Studio, open the page map (via Context Menu on the folder **app** or via **View -> Command Palette...**)\
 (4) On the page map tile **Object Page**, click icon ![](./images/image5.png) (**Configure Page**.).\